Nicki Minaj References OceanGate In Freestyle Over Drake And Chief Keef's "All The Parties"

 The aforementioned lyrics were a nod to a submarine that imploded during a voyage to the Titanic in June.
 It killed all five people on board, including the company’s CEO, Stockton Rush.
 Authorities suspended their exploration and commercial operations for the missing submersible the following month.

-This unofficial collaboration arrived after Drake hinted at Minaj’s involvement in his own album, For All The Dogs, during a tour stop on July 8.
+This collaboration arrived after Drake hinted at Minaj’s involvement in his own album, For All The Dogs, during a tour stop on July 8.
 However, when the project debuted on Oct.
 6, the New York rapper was conspicuously missing from the 23-song setlist.
-Her freestyle serves as a consolation, allowing YMCMB fans to revel in a new, albeit unofficial, joint effort between the two.
+Her freestyle serves as a consolation, allowing YMCMB fans to revel in a new joint effort between the two.

 On Oct.
 12, Minaj took to Twitter to engage her fanbase by posting a poll to decide her next Pink Friday 2 surprise.
 When the freestyle option led the votes, she humorously responded, “[I don’t] feel like doing no freestyle right now, my G!
 Go vote, y’all!”
 Eventually, she dropped “Bahm Bahm,” which was revealed to be a throwaway track from the album.